ALHT JOHN STACPOOLE SCHOLARSHIP: APPLICATIONS OPEN

 2024/2025 Auckland Library Heritage Trust John Stacpoole Scholarship

-The Auckland Library Heritage Trust is pleased to award the 2024/2025 John Stacpoole scholarship to Tania Mace.
-Tania will be researching the lost neighbourhoods of Central Auckland.
-Making extensive use of the Auckland Libraries Heritage Collections, she will shed light on the history of lost residential neighbourhoods and the people who made them home.
-Her research will culminate in an exhibition.
+The Auckland Library Heritage Trust was very pleased to award the 2024/2025 John Stacpoole scholarship to Tania Mace.
+Tania has researched the lost neighbourhoods of Central Auckland.
+Making extensive use of the Auckland Libraries Heritage Collections, she sheds light on the history of lost residential neighbourhoods and the people who made them home.

-PhD candidate in History at Waipapa Taumata Rau/the University of Auckland.
-Helen's research explores the appeal of food faddists and diet trends in Aotearoa New Zealand, from 1920-1960, as a product of broader concerns regarding the nature of diet and disease during this period.
+Helen's research explored the appeal of food faddists and diet trends in Aotearoa New Zealand, from 1920-1960, as a product of broader concerns regarding the nature of diet and disease during this period.

 Mary Kisler, 2020/2021